Code-Institute-Submissions/I_teach_French2/README.md

 ### Project goals

 I Teach French aims to provide free, easily accessible downloadable resources for teachers to use in their lessons.
 The search function allows users to enter key words relating to the topic they want to work on and quickly assess the nature of the resource with an image, the language skill, the level and a description in French and English, before they download it.There is a possibility to leave a donation of 5€ for users who think that they have found some value in the resources.
+Similar sites that exist today operate either on a subscription basis (frenchteacher.net), or they charge for resources (tes.com/teaching-resources) or they are riddled with adverts which make for an unpleasant user experience (fr.islcollective.com).

 ### User stories